 Consider the monotonous hellscape of an 'optimized for engagement' digital life or mindlessly chumming along another 52-minute wait in the Chipotle line.
 Have we gone too far?
 Have we allowed noise to disrupt every area of our lives?

 Have our expectations for quality become so diminished that we can drift through life under the veil of curated technology without anyone noticing—and without taking a moment to be truly happy?

-Let’s address happiness and how we use the ThinkWarwick CORE framework to help executives and their teams find it.
+Let’s address happiness and how we use the ThinkWarwick CORE Methodology to help executives and their teams find it.